Table of contents

 There are ways you can avoid the disadvantages of edibles while still engaging in this popular consumption method.
 First, stay hydrated and drink at least 16 ounces of water with your cannabis edible.
 Drinking adequate water may prevent any cotton-mouth feeling and help keep your body in a more balanced state.

 Also, be prudent about where you purchase cannabis edibles.
 Any type of cannabis, including joints and vape pens, should always come from a licensed dispensary.
-Buying cannabis on the “black market” means that the ingredients may be lower quality or inaccurately measured.
+Buying cannabis on the “black market” means that the ingredients may be of lower quality or inaccurately measured.
 Essentially, buying edibles from anywhere but a legitimate dispensary represents a wild card and an unnecessary risk you are taking with your health.

 As with any drug, avoid sharing your prescription with others or consuming the edibles prescribed to another individual.
 If you’re preparing homemade edibles, pay close attention when you measure ingredients and later when you divvy out portions.
 Furthermore, avoid mixing marijuana edibles with alcohol and prescription drugs as the effects can be unpredictable.